gumyr/build123d/docs/import_export.rst

 --------------

 Both 3MF and STL export (and import) are provided with the :class:`~mesher.Mesher` class.
-As mentioned above the 3MF format provides is feature-rich and therefore has a slightly more complex API than the simple Shape exporters.
+As mentioned above, the 3MF format it provides is feature-rich and therefore has a slightly more complex API than the simple Shape exporters.

 For example: